Wogrim/Java-Notes/readme.md

   - or `import java.util.Arrays;` and use `Arrays.toString(coolArray)`

 `ArrayList<T>` is a generic object-based adjustable array
-- it can't hold primitive types
+- it can't hold primitive types (but can hold wrapper classes)
-- can hold different types via parent class, `ArrayList<Object>` for all
 - does not use bracket syntax
 - must `import java.util.ArrayList;`